Martin Roche first began singing and acting in secondary school in the north of England and is now an award winning actor, director and writer.

 In October of 2002 he performed the title role in the northern UK premiere of the Frank Wildhorn Broadway musical, The Scarlet Pimpernel at the Charter Theatre, Preston for Imagine Productions and consequently features on the cast recording that was produced the same year, reprising the role in an award winning run at the Gracie Fields Theatre.

 In January of 2003 he wrote, produced and performed in the sell-out premiere performance of The Gershwins – the Men and their Music at the Royal Northern College of Music in Manchester, from which the the evening’s proceeds were donated to the British Heart Foundation and Cancer Research UK; this was reprised in a one night charity performance at The Comedy Store, Manchester in 2006 for the music therapy charity, Nordoff Robins.

 In 2005 he returned to the concert platform to perform Mendelssohn’s Hymn of Praise and Gabriel Faure’s Requiem.

-In 2009 he premiered and co-directed a new musical in Manchester, co-written with Ian Crabtree called Witchfinder The Musical.
+In 2009 he premiered a new musical in Manchester, which he had co-written, called Witchfinder The Musical.
 This has now been published with the Theatrical Publisher, Stagescripts and the studio recording by the premiering company has now been released and is exclusively on sale through the largest showbiz shop in the world, Dress Circle (see the Witchfinder link also).
 The premiere won several regional awards including awards for Martin of Best Director and Best Book and Script.

 As well as having his works represented by them, Martin now acts as an Acquisitions Agent and Advocate for Stagescripts covering northern England.
 This entails dentifying new theatre writers and works but also, giving advice about their extensive catalogue.